 Because it’s an ‘element’ right off the periodic table of elements.
 There’s a chart of it in your science book.
 With a small exception, we can’t make elements because we can’t make the atoms they’re made of.

 “For example, if we have all the elements we need, we can assemble them to make many of the molecules we want, like plastic.
-Some molecules have to be grown, like trees for wood or grain and water to feed chickens for their eggs.
+Some molecules have to be grown, like trees for wood or grain and water.
+If we feed chickens the right stuff they can make eggs, which would be really tough for us to make ourselves.
 But everything on the periodic table has to be found somewhere.
 There are only a few exceptions, and most of those are so unstable that they fall apart in seconds.”

 “Gold is on the periodic table so we have to find it.